DevCycleHQ/cli/README.md

       'VARIABLES.ENABLE_V1': 'enable-v1'
     ## fully override the regex patterns used to match variables for a specific file extension
     ## each pattern should contain exactly one capture group which matches on the key of the variable
+    ## make sure the captured value contains the entire key parameter (including quotes, if applicable)
     matchPatterns:
         ## file extension to override for, containing a list of patterns to use
         js: